junglok/tem-docs/docs/account/otp.md

 !!! warning

-    You must follow the guide when you are already logged-in GSDC login server using SSH terminal.
+    * You must follow the guide when you are already logged-in GSDC login server using SSH terminal.

-!!! warning

-    In accordance with security guidelines, accounts (and sub-IDs) that do not have OTP enabled will be temporarily suspended through the reqular chechks by service managers.
+    * Based on the security guidelines, accounts (and sub-IDs) that do not have OTP enabled will be temporarily suspended through the reqular chechks by service managers.